 Starting from the 2023R1 version of the MonolixSuite, PKanalix includes a feature of automated report generation.
 This feature is available in PKanalix through Export > Generate report.
 After defining settings in the window that pops up and clicking on the Generate report button, a report in the form of a Microsoft Word (docx) document will be generated in the specified directory.
+Note that reports generated using command line and lixoftConnectors will contain tables but no plots.
+Reporting module is not available on CentOS 7.

 Here we explain: